Partial Quantum Shadow Tomography for Structured Operators and its Experimental Demonstration using NMR: Theory

-Another tomographic complete set involves Pauli basis measurements, where the unitary operator set takes the form $U={\rm Cl}(2)^{\otimes n}$.
-Effectively the protocol amounts to making a sequence of random measurements in $x,y$ and $z$ directions picked independently on each site.
+The same quantum channel is generated when unitaries are sampled uniformly from the Clifford group \(\mathrm{Cl}(2^n)\), consisting of \( 2^{n^2 + 2n} \prod\limits_{j=1}^{n} (4^j - 1) \) unitaries for a $n$-qubit system.
+Another tomographic complete set involves Pauli basis measurements, where the unitary operator set takes the form $U=\mathrm {Cl}(2)^{\otimes n}$.
+Effectively, the protocol amounts to making a sequence of random measurements in $x,y$ and $z$ directions picked independently on each site.
 The shadow estimator formed by the Pauli basis measurements is given by

 In contrast to Clifford unitaries, Pauli basis measurements require only local control, with a significantly smaller set of unitaries (see Fig. \ref{fig:partial shadow} (a)).